jortsmoder/wikiofdark.art/docs/index.md

 #### GLP-1 Agonists
 There are various GLP-1 receptor agonists drugs like semaglutide, liraglutide, dulaglutide, exenatide, and tirzepatide.
 These promote weight loss through increasing insulin release, decreasing insulin resistance and decreasing excessive glucagon release.
 Their biggest downsides include very high price and the only viable RoA being injection.

+#### Corset diet.

+Wearing a corset can also reduce appetite.
+You can do this in addition to [Waist Training](#waist-training) to also further reduce wasit-to-hip ratio in the mean time.
+See section that for more info.

 ### Down cyle - Burning the right fat

 #### Aminophylline

 Aminophylline is a compound of the bronchodilator theophylline with ethylenediamine in a 2:1 ratio.
 Its most common use is in the treatment of airway obstruction from asthma or COPD.
 It has been shown to inhibit dual phosphodiesterase (PDE) which causes cAMP to surge, and thus increase lipolysis.